-In 2017 mussel seed (Mytilus edulis) was observed on the Oesterdam, covering an area of approximately 8500 m2.
+In 2017 mussel seed (Mytilus edulis) was observed in the vicinity of the main tidal flat nourishment, on the central tidal flat of the Oesterdam, covering an area of approximately 8500 m.
 Also several patches of sea grass Zosterna noltii were observed in 2017, both on the nourishment and on the central tidal flat.
-In total 74 patches of sea grass were observed with an average size of 0.89 m2 and an average coverage of 23% (pers. obs.
+In total 74 patches of sea grass were observed with an average size of 0.89 m and an average coverage of 23% (pers. obs.
 D de Jong and M van Katwijk).